conmurphy/ccp-clientlibrary-go/README.md

 Cluster	|	Cluster	|	Vsphere cluster on which the nodes will be deployed
 Cluster	|	Datastore	|	Vsphere datastore on which the nodes will be deployed
 Cluster	|	Template	|	The Vsphere template from which the nodes will be deployed.
 This should have been deployed at the initial installation e.g. ccp-tenant-image-1.10.1-ubuntu16-1.5.0
-Cluster	|	SSHUser	|	Username of a user to setup on each of the nodes as part of the <BR> cluster  deployment.
+Cluster	|	SSHUser	|	Username of a user to setup on each of the nodes as part of the cluster  deployment.
 The nodes will then be accessible using this username and SSH key below.
 Use case includes troubleshooting
 Cluster	|	SSHPassword	|	Password for the SSH user specified above Cluster	|	SSHKey	|	Key for the SSH user specified above Cluster	|	Labels	|	Labels configuration - See below